Prep boys tennis: Kempin brothers lead Juan Diego

 Brendon claimed the No. 1 singles title a year ago as middle brother Ryan watched, champing at the bit to play.
 Juan Diego finished fourth, four points back of Class 3A champion Park City, something Ryan is confident won't happen again this year.

-Along with No. 3 Brenton Reyner, a state semifinalist at No. 2 singles last year, the Soaring Eagle appear to have a stranglehold on the individual awards.
+Along with No. 3 Brenton Reyner, a state semifinalist in No. 2 singles last year, the Soaring Eagle appear to have a stranglehold on the individual awards.

 "Last year it was heartbreaking to see how close they were," Ryan Kempin said.
 "In region, I expect at 1, 2 and 3 in singles we will win it, and I expect our doubles to do well, and keep that same pattern through state."